f4exb/sdrangel/plugins/channelrx/demoddsd/readme.md

   - `+NXDN`: non-inverted NXDN frame (detection only)
   - `+YSF`: non-inverted Yaesu System Fusion frame (detection only)

+<h3>3a: Symbol PLL lock indicator</h3>

+Since dsdcc version 1.7.0 the synbol synchronization is done with a PLL fed by a ringing filter (narrow passband) tuned at the symbol rate and itself fed with the squared magnitude of the discriminator signal.
+This works significantly better than with the ringing filter alone used in previous versions.

+This indicator lights itself in green when the PLL lock is acquired.
+Occasional drops may occur without noticeable impact on decoding.

 <h3>4: Symbol synchronization zero crossing hits in %</h3>

 This is the percentage per symbols for which a valid zero crossing has been detected.
-This can display 101% because somtimes there are two crossings per symbol period at the start of a sequence.
 The more the better the symbol synchronization is tracked however the zero crossing shifts much not deviate too much from 0 (see next).

+Since dsdcc version 1.7.0 and its PLL the figure should be 100% all the time in presence of a locked signal.
+Occasional small drops may occur without noticeable impact on decoding.

 <h3>5: Zero crossing shift</h3>